 After that, I bolted a slab of 2x6 on top of the saddle to give a little more height (I was getting squeezed from sitting on the shorter one) and carved it to both fit the tree and be comfortable, and the roost is complete.

-Eventually, I will make it a bit safer and easier to relax.
+Eventually, I wanted to make it a bit safer and easier to relax.
+None of the platforms really give a sense of comfort at this point.

 Like many of my photojournal projects, this tree fort never really got finished.
 In the fall of 2017 we sold the house which put an end to my dreams of continuing to work on the tree fort.
 We went up to packing up the last of our things, and I was planning on taking the whole fort down, but we ran out of time and energy.
 Instead, I brought the crest seat back with us.
-Here it is.
+Little bits of moss had begun to grow in the engraving.